aws-samples/awsome-distributed-training/3.test_cases/torchtune/slurm/README.md

 ==> logs/build-image_xxx.out <==
 Image built and saved as /fsx/ubuntu/apps/torchtune.sqsh
 ```
+These lines confirm that the image has been successfully built and is now stored at the specified location, ready for use.

-## 4. Next steps
+## 4. Proceeding to Experiments

-Now that you are ready to move on to actual experiments.
-Go to `tutorials` directory for respective examples.
+With the torchtune container now built and ready, you're all set to dive into the actual experiments.
+Navigate to the [tutorials](./tutorials) directory to explore various examples.